-- 2. ISA (UK) 200 (Revised June 2016) deals with the overall objectives of the auditor in conducting an audit of the financial statements, including to obtain sufficient appropriate audit evidence to reduce audit risk to an acceptably low level.
-Audit risk is a function of the risks of material misstatement and detection risk.
-ISA (UK) 200 (Revised June 2016) explains that the risks of material misstatement may exist at two levels: the overall financial statement level; and the assertion level for classes of transactions, account balances and disclosures. - 3.
-ISA (UK) 200 (Revised June 2016) requires the auditor to exercise professional judgment in planning and performing an audit, and to plan and perform an audit with professional skepticism recognizing that circumstances may exist that cause the financial statements to be materially misstated. - 4.
+- 2. ISA (UK) 200 (Revised June 2016) deals with the overall objectives of the auditor in conducting an audit of the financial statements,1 including to obtain sufficient appropriate audit evidence to reduce audit risk to an acceptably low level.2 Audit risk is a function of the risks of material misstatement and detection risk.3 ISA (UK) 200 (Revised June 2016) explains that the risks of material misstatement may exist at two levels:4 the overall financial statement level; and the assertion level for classes of transactions, account balances and disclosures. - 3.
+ISA (UK) 200 (Revised June 2016) requires the auditor to exercise professional judgment in planning and performing an audit, and to plan and perform an audit with professional skepticism recognizing that circumstances may exist that cause the financial statements to be materially misstated.5 - 4.
 Risks at the financial statement level relate pervasively to the financial statements as a whole and potentially affect many assertions.
 Risks of material misstatement at the assertion level consist of two components, inherent and control risk: - Inherent risk is described as the susceptibility of an assertion about a class of transaction, account balance or disclosure to a misstatement that could be material, either individually or when aggregated with other misstatements, before consideration of any related controls. - Control risk is described as the risk that a misstatement that could occur in an assertion about a class of transaction, account balance or disclosure and that could be material, either individually or when aggregated with other misstatements, will not be prevented, or detected and corrected, on a timely basis by the entity's system of internal control. - 5.
-ISA (UK) 200 (Revised June 2016) explains that risks of material misstatement are assessed at the assertion level in order to determine the nature, timing and extent of further audit procedures necessary to obtain sufficient appropriate audit evidence.
-For the identified risks of material misstatement at the assertion level, a separate assessment of inherent risk and control risk is required by this ISA (UK).
-As explained in ISA (UK) 200 (Revised June 2016), inherent risk is higher for some assertions and related classes of transactions, account balances and disclosures than for
+ISA (UK) 200 (Revised June 2016) explains that risks of material misstatement are assessed at the assertion level in order to determine the nature, timing and extent of further audit procedures necessary to obtain sufficient appropriate audit evidence.6 For the identified risks of material misstatement at the assertion level, a separate assessment of inherent risk and control risk is required by this ISA (UK).
+As explained in ISA (UK) 200 (Revised June 2016), inherent risk is higher for some assertions and related classes of transactions, account balances and disclosures than for others.
+The degree to which inherent risk varies is referred to in this ISA (UK) as the 'spectrum of inherent risk.' - 6.
+Risks of material misstatement identified and assessed by the auditor include both those due to error and those due to fraud.
+Although both are addressed by this ISA (UK), the significance of

-&lt;sup>1 ISA (UK) 200 (Revised June 2016), Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing
+1 ISA (UK) 200 (Revised June 2016), Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing

-&lt;sup>3 ISA (UK) 200 (Revised June 2016), paragraph 13(c)
+3 ISA (UK) 200 (Revised June 2016), paragraph 13(c)